mcguile/AddressBook/README.md

 To run:
 1. Download all files
-2. Execute adressBook.htm in a browser.
+2. Execute addressBook.htm in a browser.

-Two tabs are available: organisation - lists all organisations; or people - lists all people from all organisations.
+Two tabs are available: Organisation - lists all organisations; or People - lists all people from all organisations.
 If a list of employees from one organisation is required, find the organisation then click view.

 Possible updates:
 1. Autocomplete organisation field